How to Start a Stump Grinding Business

 Stump grinding businesses typically price their services one of two ways.
 The first way is to visit the property and estimate the time it would take to do the job, travel, site conditions, etc. Another method is to measure the diameter of the stump at its widest point and charge a set dollar amount per inch.
 With either method, most businesses will have a minimum charge to cover travel expenses and make it worth their time.

-Stump grinding is a business that may not make a lot of money by itself because of the costly capital equipment needed to get the job done.
-It can be a good way to make some additional income, but this service is often better to add along with other services such as lawn care, tree trimming, etc., since the customer base is typically the same.
+Stump grinding is a business that may not make a lot of money right away because of the costly initial investment needed to get the job done.
+It can be an excellent way to make some additional income, but this service is often better to add along with other services such as lawn care, tree trimming, etc., since the customer base is typically the same.

-Second, your business will be seasonal, depending on where you are located.
+Another consideration to remember is that demand for this business has seasonal variations, depending on where you are located.
 You can’t grind stumps in the ice and snow, so you won’t be working much or at all during certain times of the year.

 Cleanup and disposal of debris is often the most time-consuming part of the job, and many operators don’t price themselves accordingly for their time.
 A higher price is always justified, but if the homeowner is price conscious, you can offer to let them clear the debris instead.